Betrayal Trauma Therapist in Michigan

 You Don’t Have to Keep Carrying This Alone

 Healing from betrayal is possible.
 Many people who once felt shattered by broken trust go on to experience deeper self-awareness, stronger boundaries, and a more grounded sense of who they are.
-Many even say they not grateful for what brought them to therapy, but they are grateful for who they have become through the healing process.
+Many even say they’re not grateful for what brought them to therapy, but they’re grateful for who they have become through the healing process.

 📍 Based in Detroit, MI | Virtual therapy available throughout Michigan